Previous Post: Tall Ships In Toronto Harbour- July 2016

 I would take the next day – usually a one-hour workout with weights at the gym – off!

 A map of the Waterfront Trail – the Hamilton to Toronto section – can be found at the Waterfront Trail website.
 (See here for the pdf file.)
-In years past I have followed the trail all the way from Niagara-On-the-Lake to the Quebec border; it provides an almost-traffic-free way of bicycling along the shore of Lake Ontario. this website can get you started.
+In years past I have followed the trail all the way from Niagara-On-the-Lake to the Quebec border; it provides an almost-traffic-free way of bicycling along the shore of Lake Ontario.
+This website can get you started.

 Over the years VIA (Canada’s national passenger rail service – it rents track usage from CN) has made it easier to take your bike on the train.
-It used to be that boxing your dismantled bike was part of the routine .
+It used to be that boxing your dismantled bike was part of the routine.
 These days they have bike racks on specified trains and you just hand up your bike to the attendant and that’s it.
-When you get to your destination, he hands down the bike and off you go – no unpacking, no putting everything back together – it’s great!
+When you get to your destination, he hands down the bike and off you go – no unpacking, no putting everything back together – it’s fantastic!
 See here for the details.

 Another source of information and inspiration on bicycling Ontario is at the Ontario By Bike website.